justiceo/xtensions/_extensions/02-voice-search.md

 layout              : extension
 permalink           : /voice-search
-title               : Voice Search description         : Voice Search enables you to search the web using your voice 🗣️, simply by clicking on the browser icon 🌐. created_date        : 2020-4-17 chrome_id           : agmgoemhckhccgibmoigonndjhjllcoh website             : https://audate.app
+title               : Voice Search description         : Voice Search enables you to search the web using your voice 🗣️, simply by clicking on the extension icon. created_date        : 2020-4-17 chrome_id           : agmgoemhckhccgibmoigonndjhjllcoh website             : https://audate.app